DANS-KNAW/easy-export-dataset/README.md

 easy-export-dataset
 ===================

-Export an EASY dataset to a BagIt directory.
+Export an EASY dataset to a Staged Digital Object set.

 SYNOPSIS
 --------

-    easy-export-dataset <dataset-pid> <export-bag-directory>
+    easy-export-dataset <dataset-pid> <staged-digital-object-set>

 DESCRIPTION
 -----------

-Exports an EASY dataset to a bag directory, i.e. a directory conforming to the [BagIt] format (referred to as `$BAG` in the following).
-If `$BAG` already exists the program terminates with an error message.
+Exports an EASY dataset to a [Staged Digital Object set].
+All the digital objects belonging to the dataset are exported, including: the dataset, all file and folder items, download history and jump-off pages.
+If `dataset-pid` is not present in the Fedora repository or `stage-digital-object-set` cannot be created (e.g., it already exists) the program terminates with an error.

-The dataset files are contained in the bag's `$BAG/data` directory.
-The dataset metadata is put in `$BAG/metadata/easymetadata.xml` in [EASY Metadata] format.
-The file metadata is stored in `$BAG/metadata/files.xml` which has a document element called `<files>` and below that one `<file>` element for each file.
-Each `<file>` element has one nested [DCTERMS format] element with the [MIME Type] of the file.
+All datastreams except `RELS-EXT` are exported to external files referenced from a `cfg.json` ([Digital Object Configuration]) file. `RELS-EXT` is exported to the "relations"-map in this file.
+Fedora PIDs that reference digital objects in the same dataset are replaced by the appropriate SDO-name.

 ARGUMENTS
 ---------